bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 T-Bast: 01:32:05

-they have to wait a bit when things are confirming but with splicing it makes it much easier to tell users how much fees they need to pay on chain for things to be confirmed soon.
+They have to wait a bit when things are confirming but with splicing it makes it much easier to tell users how much fees they need to pay on chain for things to be confirmed soon.
 They will have better control on the on-chain fees of all their swaps, all their splice basically.
 And yeah, it's gonna give more control to the users while making it simpler for them and making usability better.
 So I'm really excited about this.